ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

     ...
     sapling_value_balance: Amount,
     ...
-    sapling_shielded_data: Option<SaplingV4ShieldedData>,
+    sapling_shielded_data: Option<SaplingShieldedDataV4>,
 }
 ```

-The only change above from the current implementation is the `shielded_data` field type, changed from  `Option<ShieldedData>` to `Option<SaplingV4ShieldedData>`.

 `ShieldedData` is currently defined and implemented in `src/transaction/shielded_data.rs`.
-We propose to change `ShieldedData` into `SaplingV4ShieldedData` and to add `SaplingV5ShieldedData` into the same file.
+We propose to change `ShieldedData` into `SaplingShieldedDataV4` and to add `SaplingShieldedDataV5` into the same file.

 The difference between V4 and V5 shielded data is in the spends and outputs.
 For this reason we need to add V4 and V5 spend and output versions to our code:

 ```
-pub struct SaplingV4ShieldedData {
+pub struct SaplingShieldedDataV4 {
     /// Either a spend or output description.
     ///
     /// Storing this separately ensures that it is impossible to construct